 - Pour the oil into a deep-fryer or large skillet and heat to 350F.
 Carefully place 1-3 skewers into the hot oil and fry on all sides until crisp and golden brown. ~3-6 minutes per side.
 Transfer each fried skewer to a paper towel-lined plate and lightly sprinkle with sea salt.
 Repeat until they are all fried.

-Chef’s Tip
+City Chicken Chef’s Tip

 All pork or pork & veal city chicken will not be cooked through if you only pan sear them.
 And they will be super tough.
-So you must then steam cook them to tenderize them and finish the cooking.
+So you must steam cook them to tenderize them and finish the cooking.

 - If you have neither of these, you can snake rope some aluminum foil across the bottom of the baking dish.
 That’s what my Mom did.

 - You only want to put enough water into the bottom of the baking dish so it goes halfway up the legs of the cooling rack or rings.
-Do not let the water touch the skewers
+Do not let the water touch the skewers.

 The breading gets soft but that’s why you take off the cover and cook for a few minutes more to re-crisp it up.